radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 ### VRS Server

-VRS Server logging is configured from the Main Control Panel -> Settings tab -> Logs -> Logs Settings section.
+VRS Server logging is configured from the Main Control Panel > Settings tab > Logs > Logs Settings section.
 Select the VDS - VRS Server option from the Log Settings to Configure drop-down menu.

 #### Log Location

 These log files are located in <RLI_HOME>/<instance_name>/logs/vrs.
 The default instance name is vds_server, so the path would be: <RLI_HOME>/vds_server/logs/vrs.

 #### Log Level

 Select a log level from the drop-down list in the Log Settings section.
-For details on available log levels, see [Chapter 1](01-overview).
+For details on available log levels, see [Overview](01-overview).

 ### Rollover Size

 By default, the vrs_server.log file rolls over once it reaches 100MB in size.
 Change this value if needed.

 ### Log Archiving

 By default, 10 files are kept in the archive.
 Change this value in the How Many Files to Keep in Archive setting.
-The archived files are named vrs_server-`<number>`.log and located in `<RLI_HOME>/<instance_name>/logs/vrs`.
+The archived files are named `vrs_server-<number>.log` and located in `<RLI_HOME>/<instance_name>/logs/vrs`.
 The default instance name is vds_server, so the path would be: <RLI_HOME>/vds_server/logs/vrs.
 To change the archive location, expand below the Advanced section (requires [Expert Mode](01-overview#expert-mode)) and indicate the path in the vrs.general.log.file.archive property.
 Generally, these advanced settings should only be changed if advised by Radiant Logic.

 The condition for deleting an archive is based on the total number of archives (configured in the How Many Files to Keep in Archive setting), or the age of the archive (configured in the vrs.general.log.file.maxTime property in the Advanced section), whichever comes first.